-You can now feel the top of your uterus about ¾ of an inch above your belly button.
-As we talked about last week, many women describe this as a comfortable period of pregnancy.*
+At 22 week pregnant you can feel the top of your uterus about ¾ of an inch (2 cm) above your belly button.
+As mentioned last week, many women describe this as the most comfortable trimester.

-Your baby has pretty much taken on the form of a newborn baby, but is incredibly small.
+Your baby looks like a newborn but much smaller.
 Much development will continue to occur over the next 18 weeks.
-His or her skin appears wrinkly, but this is because he/she has not yet gained enough weight to fill the skin out.
-The lips are becoming more distinct.
+Your baby’s skin appears wrinkly, but this is because your baby has not yet gained enough weight to fill the skin out.
+The lips are also becoming more distinct.
 The eyes have completely formed, but the iris (the colored portion of the eye) still lacks pigment.
-The eyelids and eyebrows are in place, and the pancreas is continuing to mature.*
+The eyelids and eyebrows are in place, and the pancreas is continuing to mature.

 Tips for mom’s partner:

 Suggest that the two of you do something now that might be harder to do once the baby has arrived.
-Maybe it is going to the movies, or maybe the two of you enjoy hiking or a day at the beach.
-Just make sure that it is an activity that you both enjoy and have fun!
+You may want to see a movie, go hiking, or enjoy a day at the beach.
+Just make sure that it is an activity that you both enjoy, and have fun!